plone/training/javascript/requirejs-modules.rst

     <script src="require.js"></script>
     <script src="my_module/main.js"></script>

-Alternatively, you can define a script as main entry point in RequireJS as data attribute on the script tag which loads require.js.
+Alternatively, you can define a script as a main entry point in RequireJS as a data attribute on the ``script`` tag which loads ``require.js``.
 In that case, you could omit the configuration, because the entry point script is used as ``baseUrl``, if nothing else is defined:

 .. code-block:: xml